martdegraaf/martdegraaf.github.io/src/blog/content/posts/angular-singleton-services-listening-to-routing-events/index.md

 The move of this duplicate code over all projects also resulted in a higher code coverage and less stress to test the same code over and over again, and creating variants of the same code.
 It feels a lot like the Loki show of Disney+ where there are multiple Lokis in the same universe.
 We just restored the sacred timeline by implementing and using the package.

+We are flexible in the use of the provide method.
+Let's say only one service does not want to log page views in the same way, we can just remove the `withPageViewLogger` method from the `provideRouteHandler` method.
+A concrete example may be when logging to application insights in 90% of the projects and 10% of the projects want to log to a different service like Google Analytics or New Relic.

 ## Drawbacks

 The drawback is that we have a global singleton that listens to router events.
 This can be a performance issue when you have a lot of subscriptions.
 Also the code is not as explicit as it was before.
 This can be a problem when you are debugging the application.
 You will have to look at the `provideRouteHandler` method to see what is happening.